raviydevops/crud-springboot-dynamodb/README.md

-# crud-springboot-dynamodb
+# CNAB implementation for crud-springboot-dynamodb

-Sample Spring Boot app to perform CRUD operations using DynamoDB
+CNAB (duffle) implementation of sample springboot app to perform CRUD operations using DynamoDB

 ## Building docker images